Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

 Beneficiary designation forms are submitted directly to the financial institution or insurance company holding the asset.
-Many institutions provide forms online or through their customer service.
-It’s important to follow their instructions carefully and keep copies of submitted forms for your records.
+Many institutions provide online forms, secure portals, or mail-in options, and some allow changes through customer service channels depending on their procedures.
+Follow the institution’s instructions carefully and request confirmation that the new designation has been recorded.
+Keeping copies of submitted forms and confirmations ensures a record exists to verify that the institution acknowledged the update when needed.